Car Runs Rough + Check Engine Light

 Rough running can feel different depending on the cause.

-In simple terms: “runs rough” is a symptom, not a diagnosis.
-The trouble code tells you which direction to look first.
+“Runs rough” is a symptom, not a diagnosis.
+The trouble code helps point you in the right direction.

 What to Check First

-5. Look for simple clues like fuel smell, rough idle, hesitation, or loss of power
+- Look for simple clues like fuel smell, rough idle, vibration, or unstable engine behavior

 Important: rough running is a symptom, not a final diagnosis.
 The trouble code helps explain why the engine feels rough.